 The most favourable rates are not usually found on regulated buy-to-let mortgages.
 That means the amount you can borrow is also often affected.
 The market is very restricted, and the borrowers that are prepared to accommodate this type of mortgage may have their own conditions for doing so.
 In many cases, these conditions are usually quite rigid, but that doesn’t mean there aren’t good deals out there.
 The circumstances of borrowers are always different, and we’ve helped people secure some excellent buy-to-let deals.

 The affordability assessments for regulated buy-to-let mortgages are very different from those in conventional buy-to-let mortgages.
-In a conventional application, the assessment is usually based on income as the primary method of making repayments.
-In a regulated buy-to-let, the calculations are largely based on the borrower’s income and affordability.
+In a conventional application, the assessment is usually based on rental income as the primary method of making repayments.
+In a regulated buy-to-let mortgage, the calculations are largely based on the borrower’s income and affordability, and is treated as a residential second home mortgage, meaning rental income is not taken into account.
 This is because lenders need to be satisfied that the borrower can afford the mortgage payments in the event that the property stops yielding a rental income.

 Lenders have their own lending guidelines that they must adhere to, and this means there is more flexibility with certain lenders.
 The more strict lenders will have requirements like borrowers earning a minimum of £30,000 per year to qualify for a regulated buy-to-let mortgage.
 Some lenders will not need you to earn quite so much, while others will insist that you earn even more.
 As a rough guide, you should expect lenders to lend a maximum of 3-4x your annual income.